raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 To keep the session alive the client MUST send a Session Signaling Keepalive message (see {{keepalive}}).
-A Session Signaling Keepalive message exchange resets only the keepalive interval timer, not the idle timeout timer.
+A Session Signaling Keepalive message exchange resets only the keepalive interval timer, not the inactive timeout timer.

 If a client disconnects from the network abruptly, without cleanly closing its session,